ggmessier/ggmessier.github.io/pages/data-exercises.md

 repository_url: https://github.com/ggmessier/data-analytics
 use_math: true
 ---
-# New Student Orientation
+# Exercises & Demos

-This page will provide a series of exercises meant to bring new research students up to speed on some of the data tools I use in my research group.
+This page provides data sets and a series of exercises related to the techniques I use in my research group.
 This page assumes that you have cloned a local copy of my [public data analysis repository](https://github.com/ggmessier/data-analytics).
 References to files and directories will be relative to the root directory of this repository.

 ## Data Set
 Much of my data work involves analyzing and visualizing the timelines of individuals who interact with health services and/or emergency social supports.
 This is very sensitive data and can only be accessed under security and privacy protocols that are approved by the University of Calgary [ethics review boards](https://research.ucalgary.ca/conduct-research/ethics-compliance).
 In other words, it is not possible to share it here.